Skip to Content

 Mountie Spectrum

-Perron, Editor
+Perron, Editor-In-Chief

 Poetry, green, and learning are just some of the loves of Oliver Perron, a writer for the Mountie Spectrum.
 Rupi Kaur’s “The Sun and Her Flowers” and “Milk and Honey” as well as Adam Silvera’s “They Both Die At the End” rank amongst Perron’s favorite books for their ability to put things into perspective, and reflect emotions.
 Writing has been a part of Perron’s life since they were nine, and in that time, their talent and love for it has grown.